kostya1F634/wu/README.md

 * ⚙️ automatically moves updated wallpaper to directory with all wallpapers
 * 🚀 update wallpapers blazingly fast from terminal
 ## 💡 Idea of Usage
+You can quickly change the wallpaper to the ones you like.
 * First, create alias in shell config like this
 ```bash
 alias wu="wu -d ~/path/to/wallpaper/dir -i"